TV Meteorologist

 Can hail really fall in the shape of hearts?

-Asked by Rar about 6 years ago
+Asked by Rar over 6 years ago

 Sure.
 Any odd shaped stone is likely an amalgamation of a bunch of smaller stones that have partially melted in the storm and then frozen together again.
 So I guess in theory you could get just about any shape!
 Thanks.